haz3y0ne/json-csv-convert/v2/README.md

 # Convert V2

-**Convert V2** (npm package `json-csv-convert`) is a fast, interactive CLI for converting between CSV and JSON.
+**Convert V2** (npm package `json-csv-convert-v2`) is a fast, interactive CLI for converting between CSV and JSON.
 It adds zero-configuration interactivity for:

 - Selecting columns/properties to keep or delete
 - Remapping column/property names